Strip Enclosure Zone

 Summary of Dominant Character

-Figure 1: Un-metalled ‘green-lanes’ are still common in the ‘Fosterhouses Strip Enclosure’ area.
-This example is in an area probably enclosed piecemeal from the edge of Fishlake West Field before the 1825 Parliamentary Award for this area.
+Figure 1: Un-metalled ‘green-lanes’ are still common in the ‘Fosterhouses Strip Enclosure’ character area.
+This example is in an area that was probably enclosed piecemeal from the edge of Fishlake West Field before the 1825 Parliamentary Award.

 Photo © 2007 Bill Henderson licensed for reuse according to a creative commons license – http://creativecommons.org/licenses/by-sa/2.0/

-This zone is typified by semi regular to irregular patterns of small to medium enclosures generally bounded with dense species rich hedgerows with frequent mature trees (DMBC 2006).
-Such characteristics are generally considered an excellent indicator of hedgerows of pre-parliamentary enclosure origin (Rackham 1986, 194-204; Pollard et al 1974).
+This zone is typified by semi regular to irregular patterns of small to medium enclosures, generally bounded with dense species rich hedgerows with frequent mature trees (Doncaster MBC 2006).
+Such characteristics are generally considered an excellent indicator that the hedgerows are of pre-parliamentary enclosure origin (Rackham 1986, 194-204; Pollard et al 1974).

-Field patterns in this zone vary from arrangements of intersecting blocks of curving narrow rectilinear fields forming semi regular strip patterns, through to less regular patterns more characteristic of landscapes assarted from woodland over a long period.
-These patterns are clearest in areas managed as permanent pasture but there are also parts of the zone in which more intensive arable cultivation is being practiced.
+Field patterns in this zone vary from arrangements of intersecting blocks of curving narrow rectilinear fields, forming semi regular strip patterns, through to less regular patterns more characteristic of landscapes assarted from woodland over a long period.
+These patterns are clearest in areas where land is managed as permanent pasture but there are also parts of the zone in which more intensive arable cultivation is being practised.
 In these intensified areas the field patterns are larger in scale and generally less densely hedged.

-In those areas still maintained as pasture, can be found the highest concentrations of upstanding ridge and furrow and moated site earthworks in South Yorkshire.
+Where land is still maintained as pasture, the highest concentrations of upstanding ridge and furrow and of moated site earthworks, in South Yorkshire, can be found.

-Road patterns in this area are typically sinuous or irregular, with some un-metalled ‘green lanes’ (fig 1) a significant character feature, particularly around Fishlake and Sykehouse.
+Road patterns in this area are typically sinuous or irregular, with some un-metalled ‘green lanes’ forming significant features, particularly around Fishlake and Sykehouse.
 Parish boundaries and road boundaries generally feature mature species rich hedgerows.

-Settlement within this zone (the zone also surrounds a number of significant ‘Nucleated Rural Settlements’) includes a significant number of dispersed farmsteads which include 25 listed farm buildings dating from the 17th to 19th centuries (English Heritage 2005).
-Typical forms of the dispersed farmsteads in this landscape are plans which have evolved from simple linear, l-plan and dispersed layouts into more formal courtyard arrangements in the later 19th century (see Lake and Edwards 2006, 42-44) for a detailed account of farmstead plan-form types.
-Building materials used for older sections are predominantly brick and pantile although some sandstone rubble is sometimes seen in lower building courses (English Heritage 2005).
+Settlement within this zone, which surrounds a number of significant ‘Nucleated Rural Settlements’, includes a significant number of dispersed farmsteads; 25 listed farm buildings dating from the 17th to 19th centuries are recorded here (English Heritage 2005).
+The dispersed farmsteads in this landscape typically evolved from simple linear, l-plan and dispersed layouts into more formal courtyard arrangements in the later 19th century (see Lake and Edwards 2006, 42-44 for a detailed account of farmstead plan-form types).
+Building materials used for older structures are predominantly brick and tile, although sandstone rubble is sometimes seen in lower building courses.
 Many farms feature significant post 1950 expansion phases in the form of large prefabricated metal barns used predominantly for cattle shelter.

-Blocks of woodland in this zone are less common and smaller in size than in other assarted or strip enclosure landscapes in South Yorkshire, probably as result of the lack of steep slopes in this generally low relief landscape.
-Where they do exist they are rarely large enough to register in the project database in their own right.
+Blocks of woodland in this zone are less common and smaller in size than in other assarted or strip enclosure landscapes in South Yorkshire, probably as a result of a lack of steep slopes in this generally low relief landscape.
+Where they do exist, they are rarely large enough to have been recorded in the project database in their own right.

 Relationships with Adjacent Character Zones

 This character zone is closely related to its underlying geological strata, which can be generalised as an area of Bunter Sandstone overlain with silts, clays and gravels.
-To the east and west of the zone, the Bunter Sandstone is overlain by areas of alluvium that have been historically less suitable for settlement and arable production.
-This change in geological character is marked by changes in historic characteristics to areas described in the ‘Surveyed Enclosure’ and ‘Wetland Enclosure’ character zone descriptions.
+To the east and west of the zone, the Bunter Sandstone is overlain by areas of alluvium that were historically less suitable for settlement and arable production.
+This change in geological character is marked by changes in historic characteristics described in the ‘Wetland Enclosure’ and ‘Surveyed Enclosure’ character zone descriptions.

 To the north and south of the zone are the floodplains of the Went and Don rivers respectively.
-In these areas land use was historically characterised by seasonally flooded grassland meadows (known locally as ‘ings’) and is described in the ‘Wetland Enclosure’ character zone.
-The villages of Sykehouse, Fishlake, Fenwick, Haywood, Braithwaite and Thorpe in Balne all relate to this character zone but collectively form a part of the ‘Nucleated Rural Settlements Zone’.
+In these areas land use was historically characterised by seasonally flooded grassland meadows (known locally as ‘ings’), which is described in the ‘Wetland Enclosure’ character zone.
+The villages of Sykehouse, Fishlake, Fenwick, Haywood, Braithwaite and Thorpe in Balne all relate to this character zone but collectively form a part of the ‘Nucleated Rural Settlements’ zone.

 Inherited Character

-The loss of ridge and furrow in this zone, particularly along its western fringe is intimately related to the reintroduction of arable farming and consequent intensification of land through the removal of field boundaries in the late 20th century.
-Analysis of aerial photography taken from the 1950s to the 1990s has indicated that “only one fifth appears to be extant on the most recent air photographs and this is largely concentrated in the area between the rivers Went and Don and the ancient settlements of Sykehouse and Fishlake” (Roberts et al 2007, Chapter 8, p4).
-This pattern of boundary removal will be discussed further below.
+The loss of ridge and furrow in this zone, particularly along its western fringe, is intimately related to the reintroduction of arable farming and consequent intensification of land use through the removal of field boundaries in the late 20th century (discussed below).

 These features frequently served to emphasise the high status of a residence, often a manor.
-Sites are sometimes known in association with other earthworks such as building platforms, causeways or fishponds (ibid, Para 7).
+Moated sites are sometimes known in association with other earthworks, such as building platforms, causeways or fishponds (ibid, Para 7).
 They are often found sited on low lying land.

-Of the twenty-three moated sites recorded on the South Yorkshire SMR (SYAS 2008) in the Doncaster MBC area, eleven have been recorded within this zone.
-Most of these have survived to some extent due in no small measure to their identification and cataloguing as archaeological sites (see Le Patourel 1971; and Roberts 1977, 91-94 for lists of sites), with most gaining legal protection as Scheduled Ancient Monuments during the later 20th century (English Heritage 2004).
-The importance of this level of legal protection is best highlighted by the case of Woodhouse Field Moat [SMR ref: 315] photographed and described as an upstanding monument in 1980 (Figure 3).
-Site notes, dated January 1986, recorded the deliberate levelling of the field in which the monument stood (through the infilling of the ditch with imported soil) and its drainage with land drains prior to cultivation (Sydes 1986).
-The damage to the site and the surrounding former ridge and furrow patterns is clearly visible on 1999 vertical aerial photography (Figure 4) with the site visible as soil marks, a clear sign that the most recent ploughing of this land has disturbed the stratigraphic layers making up this monument.
+Of the twenty-three moated sites recorded on the South Yorkshire SMR (SYAS 2008) in the Doncaster MBC area, eleven are within this zone.
+Most of these have survived due in no small measure to their identification and cataloguing as archaeological sites (see Le Patourel 1971; and Roberts 1977, 91-94 for lists of sites), with most gaining legal protection as Scheduled Ancient Monuments during the later 20th century (English Heritage 2004c).
+The importance of this level of legal protection is best highlighted by the case of the unscheduled Woodhouse Field Moat [SMR ref: 315], photographed and described as an upstanding monument in 1980.
+Site notes, dated January 1986, record the deliberate levelling of the field in which the monument stood through the infilling of the moat with imported soil and drainage with land drains prior to cultivation (Sydes 1986).
+The damage to the site and the surrounding former ridge and furrow patterns is clearly visible on 1999 vertical aerial photography, with the site visible as soil marks, a clear sign that the most recent ploughing of this land has disturbed the stratigraphic layers making up this monument.

 Figure 3: Woodhouse Field Moat from the North West, July 1980.
 By P.F.Ryder © SYAS

 Figure 4: Woodhouse field moat in 1999 (dark rectangle at top middle of frame).
-Ridge and furrow patterns and the dark outline of the moat (probably the imported soil reported by Sydes in 1986) are now visible as soil marks in this recently ploughed field
+Ridge and furrow patterns and the dark outline of the moat are now visible as soil marks in this recently ploughed field

 Figure 4: Woodhouse field moat in 1999 (dark rectangle at top middle of frame).
-Ridge and furrow patterns and the dark outline of the moat (probably the imported soil reported by Sydes in 1986) are now visible as soil marks in this recently ploughed field.
+Ridge and furrow patterns and the dark outline of the moat are now visible as soil marks in this recently ploughed field.

 Cities Revealed aerial photography © the GeoInformation Group, 1999.

-Better preserved examples include Thorpe in Balne Manor House (SMR309); Fenwick Hall (SMR312); Radcliffe Moat (SMR393); Tilts Farm (SMR399); and Round About Moat (SMR399).
-Of these the most dramatic is Thorpe in Balne Manor House, a site which has a well preserved medieval moat, building platform, fishponds and an upstanding section of medieval chapel retained in a later complex of barns.
-The residential complex at the site has been rebuilt in the 18th, 19th and 20th centuries.
-A further well preserved complex site can be seen at Radcliffe Moat near Adwick le Street where a medieval moated site is preserved in a small area of rough ground which also includes a rare example of a waterlogged Motte and Bailey castle and the possible earthwork remains of Langthwaite or Hangthwaite deserted medieval village (Beresford 1953, 239)
+Better preserved examples include Thorpe in Balne Manor House (SMR ref: 309); Fenwick Hall (SMR ref:312); Radcliffe Moat (SMR ref:393); Tilts Farm (SMR ref:399); and Round About Moat (SMR ref:399).
+Of these, the most dramatic is Thorpe in Balne Manor House, a site with a well preserved medieval moat, building platform, fishponds and an upstanding section of medieval chapel retained in a later complex of barns.
+The residential complex at the site was rebuilt in the 18th, 19th and 20th centuries.
+A further well preserved complex can be seen at Radcliffe Moat near Adwick-le-Street, where a medieval moated site is preserved in a small area of rough ground that also includes a rare example of a waterlogged Motte and Bailey castle and the possible earthwork remains of Langthwaite or Hangthwaite deserted medieval village (Beresford 1953, 239).

-Fragment of chapel wall retained in later barns at the site of Thorpe in Balne Manor House Moated Site photographed in June 1981
+Fragment of chapel wall retained in later barns at the site of Thorpe in Balne Manor House, photographed in June 1981

-Figure 5: Fragment of chapel wall retained in later barns at the site of Thorpe in Balne Manor House Moated Site photographed in June 1981.
+Figure 5: Fragment of chapel wall retained in later barns at the site of Thorpe in Balne Manor House, June 1981.

 Later Characteristics

 An important factor in the later development of the historic character of this zone has been the intensification of drainage regimes sponsored through the 1970s and 1980s by the UK Government Ministry of Agriculture.
-This intensification often leads to the agglomeration of fields, a process that in this zone occurs later than in other parts of South Yorkshire, frequently not becoming apparent until 1980s and 1990s mapping.
-The effects of the state sponsored drainage programmes has been studied in detail at Sutton Common to the immediate west of this zone where one phase of this work is known to have reduced water levels by 2m (Van de Noort et al 2007, 7), greatly increasing the viability of arable exploitation in the area.
-It is probable that it was one of these schemes which resulted in the demise of Woodhouse Field Moat described above.
-Damage through the desiccation of previously waterlogged remains has been highlighted as potentially important on many of the scheduling descriptions of the moated sites in the district.
+This intensification often led to the agglomeration of fields, a process that in this zone occurs later than in other parts of South Yorkshire, frequently not becoming apparent until 1980s and 1990s mapping.
+The effects of this state sponsored drainage programme has been studied in detail at Sutton Common, to the immediate west of this zone, where one phase is known to have reduced water levels by 2m (Van de Noort et al 2007, 7), greatly increasing the viability of arable exploitation in the area.
+It is probable that it was one of these drainage schemes that resulted in the damage to Woodhouse Field Moat (described above).
+Damage through the desiccation of previously waterlogged remains has been highlighted as potentially important in many of the scheduling descriptions for the moated sites within Doncaster.

-The introduction of arable farming into this area is apparent when comparing some of the many aerial photographs taken by Derrick Riley over the 1970s and 1980s 1 with vertical photos taken in the late 1990s, this has led to the lost of large areas of ridge and furrow during this period.
+The introduction of arable farming within this zone is apparent when comparing some of the many aerial photographs taken by Derrick Riley, over the 1970s and 1980s1, with vertical photos taken in the late 1990s.
+The loss of large areas of ridge and furrow can be seen during this period.
+Analysis of aerial photography has indicated that “only one fifth [of previously recorded ridge and furrow] appears to be extant on the most recent air photographs and this is largely concentrated in the area between the rivers Went and Don and the ancient settlements of Sykehouse and Fishlake” (Roberts et al 2007, Chapter 8, p4).

-The process of intensification has continued into the present as the economies of scale provided to farmers by larger land parcels continue to offer incentives to remove hedges.
-Acting to counter this trend are incentives offered by the ‘stewardship’ schemes sponsored by central government since the early 1990s.
-These schemes offer financial incentives to farmers who enter into environmental management agreements, which can include steps to maintain or restore historically characteristic features such as boundaries, buildings and (under the Environmental Stewardship system in place since 2005) reduce the impact of their activities on known buried archaeological sites (Rural Development Service 2005, 68-70).
+The process of agricultural intensification has continued into the present, as the economies of scale provided to farmers by larger land parcels continue to offer incentives to remove hedges.
+Acting to counter this trend are incentives offered by the ‘stewardship’ schemes brought in by central government since the early 1990s.
+These schemes offer financial incentives to farmers who enter into environmental management agreements, which can include steps to maintain or restore historic features such as boundaries, buildings and (under the Environmental Stewardship system in place since 2005) and reduce the impact of activities on known buried archaeological sites (Rural Development Service 2005, 68-70).

-A contemporary development has been the introduction of the Hedgerow Regulations of 1997 (HMSO) which requires the notification of the Local Planning Authority before the removal of a hedgerow in addition to conferring powers on the same authority to serve a Hedgerow Retention Notice where hedgerows can be defined as important in historical, archaeological, wildlife or landscape terms.
+A contemporary development has been the introduction of the Hedgerow Regulations of 1997 (HMSO), which require notification of the Local Planning Authority before the removal of a hedgerow - in addition to conferring powers on the same authority to serve a Hedgerow Retention Notice where hedgerows can be defined as important in historical, archaeological, wildlife or landscape terms.

 Bibliography